Retelling the Civil War

 Grant: Raised Abolitionist, Married Into Slaveholders

 Grant’s father, Jesse, wrote for the Castigator, an abolitionist paper in Ripley, Ohio.
 He said that he refused to live in slave states, and wanted to raise his family where slavery didn’t exist.
 On the contrary, the adult Grant dealt with slaves on a professional basis, but was neutral on the subject.
-He married into a family which owned slaves.
+U.S. Grant married into a family that owned slaves.
 In fact, slaves constructed his home near his father-in-law’s plantation, and there came a time when he supervised those slaves on his wife's familial estate.
 It is widely documented that Grant engaged in physical labor alongside his wife’s slaves.
-After the war, a former neighbor recalled that he “was no hand to manage negroes.
-He couldn’t force them to do anything.
+After the war, a former neighbor remarked on the topic of Grant and slaves that he "couldn’t force them to do anything.
 He wouldn’t whip them.
 He was too gentle and good tempered and besides he was not a slavery man”.

 William Jones, Grant's Own Slave

-Grant did own one slave, a thirty-five year old mulatto named William Jones, in 1858.
+Grant did own one slave, a thirty-five year old man named William Jones, in 1858.
 Jones may have been a "present" from his father-in-law, or Grant may have purchased him.
 However, a year thereafter, he wrote, “I do hereby manumit, emancipate and set free said William Jones from slavery forever.”
-Grant could have sold William for more than $700, a sum he could surely have used.
-Yet, he just simply let the man have his rightful freedom instead.

 Robert E. Lee, the Reluctant General